permaficus/5log-sdk/README.md

 #### Example using custom schema on payload

-Say your backend has properties with requirements such as `logId`, `details`, and `timestamp`.
+Say your backend has extra requirements such as `logId`, `functionName`, and `timestamp`.
 Then, set the payload as shown in the example below.

 ```javascript
 function trapError () {